SunsetFi/simply-openapi/readme.md

 Simply OpenAPI Controllers is an OpenAPI-First controller library.
 It produces fully robust method handlers on controllers by consuming an OpenAPI 3.1 specification and calling your handlers with all data pre-validated and coerced according to your specification.

 Don't have OpenAPI specs?
 No problem!
-SEC also provides decorators for your classes and methods that will create the openapi spec for you according to your handler usage and declaration.
+SOC also provides decorators for your classes and methods that will create the openapi spec for you according to your handler usage and declaration.

-SEC is designed to be a single-purpose library.
+SOC is designed to be a single-purpose library.
 It solves the use case of producing robust controllers and methods for web request handling, and does not dictate any design patterns beyond what it needs to do its job.
 It is highly extensible, supporting both the typical express middleware, plus its own middleware for method handlers, allowing you to integrate with the method creation for customizing both the inputs and outputs of your controller methods.

 At its heart, this library provides two complementary systems: